 Directive to Physicians

 Sometimes called a living will, this is a written, legal document that clearly states what types of medical treatments and life-sustaining measures you do and do not want.
 These can include being placed on a ventilator (a machine that breathes for you), feeding tube, surgery, etc. In Texas, you may name a Medical Power of Attorney in your Directive to Physician.
-(The Directive to Physicians may also be called a health care declaration or health care directive.)
+The document may also be called a health care declaration or health care directive.

 Medical Power of Attorney